 CLKOUT (Pin 33): Clock Output Pin.
-A 180° out-of-phase clock is provided at the oscillator frequency to allow for paralleling two devices for extending output power capability.
+An in-phase clock is provided at the oscillator frequency to allow for synchronizing two devices for extending output power capability.

 SYNC (Pin 34): External Synchronization Input Pin.
 This pin is internally terminated to GND with a 90k resistor.
-The internal buck clock is synchronized to the rising edge of the SYNC signal while the internal boost clock is 180° phase shifted.
+The rising edge will be synchronized with the rising edge of the SYNC signal.